Praqma/GodotDevOps/docs/BlogPost.md

 - **Fixes #12**
   Adding this means this commit is the commit that finally completes issue #12.
   Once this commit is merged into our main branch, GitHub will automatically close the issue and move it to *Done*.
+- **Fixes #12 > Added a new level**
+  This behaves the same as the one above, but the extra text gets used in our [automated release notes](#automating-release-notes).
+  Note that this is a purely custom script and not something that comes out of the box.

-Doing this makes every change in your repository link back to the issue that spawned it.
+Doing this makes every change in our repository link back to the issue that spawned it.
 It's great for traceability and finding out why specific changes were made.
-It also helps you stay disciplined and keep to your tasks.
+It also helped us stay disciplined and keep to our tasks.

 **References:**

 - [GitHub guides - Mastering Issues](https://guides.github.com/features/issues/#notifications)

-## Creating your development workflow <a name="development-workflow"></a>
+## Creating a development workflow <a name="development-workflow"></a>

 In this section we'll go into how we do the technical work.
-Our testing and publishing work is all automated, allowing us to spend most of our time doing the fun part of game development.
+Our verification and publishing work is automated, allowing us to spend most of our time doing the fun part of game development.

 Note that we didn't conjure this workflow up on day one.
 Throughout the project, we constantly improved and automated our way of working.